 Quality Enhancement Plan

 The Quality Enhancement Plan (QEP) serves the very heart of our university.
 It shapes decisions, priorities, and opportunities for all of TWU’s students, faculty and staff.
 The QEP becomes what we’re “known” for.
-The topic we choose should enhance student learning, be implemented over a five-year period, have measurable learning outcomes, and generate interest across the university.
+The topic we chose enhances student learning, is implemented over a five-year period, has measurable learning outcomes, and generates interest across the university.

-Earlier this fall, a call went out to the TWU community for plans to improve the university and student learning and success.
+In fall 2021, a call went out to the TWU community for plans to improve the university and student learning and success.
 The chosen topic was Finalist #2—The New Influencers: Thought Leadership in the Public Interest.

 Finalist #1—Communication Across the Curriculum

 WHAT Develops students’ communication in all its forms—writing, public speaking, visual, digital, and more—through an emphasis on process, writing-to-learn, and practice with genres common to each field.

 HOW Provides faculty with supported opportunities to develop communication activities and assignments in their classes by sponsoring targeted events such as speaker series, faculty workshops, and creating a CxC designation for participating classes.

 WHO Engages undergraduate and graduate students in cross-curricular communication activities and assignments in their classes.

 WHY Improves students’ writing and communication skills needed for academic success and post-degree job preparedness.